ewfx/aidhp-recommend-bee/README.md

 **LLM Insights:** The use of LLM ensures that the business recieves each customer  personalized summary and insights about their finacial standings , making the interaction more conversational and humman-like.

 ## 🛠️ How We Built It
+**Data Systhesis:** Faker python library is used to systhesis customer profile, transaction and demographics data.
+**Model setup:** Load all pre-trained machine learning models using the joblib from the local directory, including the KMeans clustering model,multi-target classifier and Random Forest regression models.
 **Customer Data Processing:** Accepts customer data, process it and scales the data using a pretarined scaler.Thadata is then segmented into clusters and used for the product recommendation and loan prediction.</br>

 **Product Recommendation:** Using the multi-target classifier ,the app predicts the most probable product the customer might be interested in.Based on this prediction, the app uses the appropriate regression model to predict a specific loan amount or credit limit.</br>